thaiminh2022/KitchenChaos2D/README.md

 ## ✨ How To Pronounce My Name

-My birth name is Thai, which is a Vietnamese name.
-I got my nick name Thaiminh2022 when I was 3 years of age playing games with a brother named Minh.
+My birth name is Thai, and I am Vietnamese.
+I got my nickname Thaiminh2022 when I was 3 years of age playing games with a brother named Minh.

 - Thai: **tie** with a **stress**.
 - Minh: the word **min**

 ## 📰 About

-- In January, [**CodeMonkey**][CodeMonkey] released one of his most comprehensive tutorial for game development for **free**.
+- In January, [**CodeMonkey**][CodeMonkey] released one of his most comprehensive tutorials for game development for **free**.
 - However, this tutorial use [**Unity**][unity_engine] as the game engine.
-- This is my attempt to port the game to the godot engine in **2D**
+- This is my attempt to port the game to the Godot engine in **2D**

 > 📝 Notes </br>
 > I create this repo to document changes I had to make to the source code for it to work with the Godot engine in case anyone have the same problem. </br>
->**If you want to know what are the changes, please prefer to the next next section**.
+>**If you want to know the changes, please refer to the next section**.

 ## 🔰 Get Started

-- This repo reflects my journey of learning how to do game development using the **godot engine**.
+- This repo reflects my journey of learning how to do game development using the **Godot Engine**.
 - You are **free to use the repo as a starting point**

 ```bash